yui540/toa/README.en.md

 ![open](./__sample__/open_2.png)

-At last you can play musics in the directory.
+After selecting the directry, you can manage the music in the directry.

-### Seeking
+### Jumping to specific time
-Use seekbar to change playback position:
+from current playback position, you can click any position of the seekbar to jump to specific time of the music:

 ![seek](./__sample__/seek.png)